 - 1. Being diagnosed with prostate cancer can stir up lots of strong feelings fear, worry and anger.
 In all likelihood, it's not only you who will feel like this, it will affect your partner and family too.
 If you are struggling with this, speak to the staff in hospital or your GP about it. - 2.
-Make a list of questions that you want to ask when you see the doctor, and take this with you to your appointment, as it is very easy to forget what you wanted to ask when you are sitting in with the doctor.
+Make a list of questions that you want to ask when you see the urologist, oncologist or CNS, and take this with you to your appointment, as it is very easy to forget what you wanted to ask when you are sitting in with the doctor.
 This also ensures that you have asked everything you wanted to.
 You can jot down answers to your questions so that you can look back over them after your consultation.
-You could ask the doctor to write down any test results for you, as these will be important later on when he/she talks about your PSA level, Gleason score, prognostic grade group or staging of your cancer. - 3.
-As there is often a lot of information to take in, it is usually very helpful if your partner, family member or friend sits in while you see the doctor, as they can also ask questions, take notes or just listen.
+You could ask the urologist, oncologist or CNS to write down any test results for you, as these will be important later on when he/she talks about your PSA level, Gleason score, prognostic grade group or staging of your cancer. - 3.
+As there is often a lot of information to take in, it is usually very helpful if your partner, family member or friend sits in on your appointment with you, as they can also ask questions, take notes or just listen.
 Then you can talk this over with them after your consultation.
-Tell the clinic staff, specialist nurse or doctor that you would like someone to sit in with you. - 4.
-If you don't understand what you've been told, let the nurse or doctor know right away so they can explain it again.
-Your diagnosis, tests, test results, treatment choices and side effects are not always easy to understand, so lots of people need another explanation and more time to take it all in. - 5.
-You might feel that the doctors and nurses are too busy to answer your questions, but it's important that you are clued up on what will happen now and when treatment has started.
-You can ask for more time to think about your decision and don't feel you need to make your decision in too much of a hurry.
+Tell the clinic staff, urologist, oncologist or CNS that you would like someone to sit in with you. - 4.
+If you don't understand what you've been told, let the urologist, oncologist or CNS know right away so they can explain it again.
+Your diagnosis, tests, test results, treatment choices and side effects are not always easy to understand, so lots of people need another explanation and more time to take it all in.

-- 6. If you think it will help, ask if you can audio-record the consultation so that you can listen to the conversation as many times as you want in the comfort of your own home, where you may be feeling less stressed.
-You can buy a digital audio-recorder or dictaphone from most electronic stores.
-This might also help you to write down any questions that you want to ask the doctor or specialist nurse next time.
-In some hospitals the doctor or CNS may offer you an audio-recording of your consultation. - 7.
-You can tell the doctor or nurse from the start how much you would like to take part in making the decision about your treatment.
+- 5. You might feel that the urologist, oncologist or CNS are too busy to answer your questions, but it's important that you are clued up on what will happen now and when treatment has started.
+You can ask for more time to think about your decision and don't feel you need to make your decision in too much of a hurry. - 6.
+If you think it will help, ask if you can audio-record the consultation so that you can listen to the conversation as many times as you want in the comfort of your own home, where you may be feeling less stressed.
+You can buy a digital audio-recorder or dictaphone from most electronic stores or you may want to use the recording system on your smart phone.
+This might also help you to write down any questions that you want to ask the urologist, oncologist or CNS next time.
+In some hospitals the urologist, oncologist or CNS may offer you an audiorecording of your consultation. - 7.
+You can tell the urologist, oncologist or CNS from the start how much you would like to take part in making the decision about your treatment.